-It is usually recommended that students should apply for their spouse’s dependant visa right when they are applying for their UK course programme or just after they have received their visa application.
+Students should apply for their spouse’s dependant visa right when applying for their UK course programme.
+Moreover, they can do it right after receiving their visa application.

-If the student is still waiting for the outcome of his UK visa application, their spouse visa application should also be kept on hold until the first visa application is accepted.
+Suppose the student is still waiting for the outcome of his UK visa application.
+In that case, their spouse visa application should also be kept on hold until the first visa application is accepted.

 The application fees will be charged as per each individual dependant; the fee is £348.
 The immigration health surcharge of £470 will also be added to the fee for the visa’s validity period.

-If your spouse is coming from the USA, New Zealand and or from Australian cities, they will go for biometric registration to a local immigration centre.
+If your spouse is coming from the USA, New Zealand, or Australian cities, their biometric registration will be done from a local immigration centre.
 After completing this step, your spouse must send their documents to UK Visas and Immigration (UKVI).

 About UK Immigration: ID Check App

 The ID Check App allows you to submit scanned copies of your passport along with your photo.
 The app is compatible with iPhone 7 model or the newer versions and any Android phone.
 This app is user friendly and provides step by step instructions to help students with the application process.

-The visa application for dependant needs to ensure that they have sufficient funds to cover the living cost in the UK.
-The visa validity is of up to 9 months, so the finances that you reflect in your account should be according to the number of months you are planning to stay.
-The amount of £680 is required for each month.
-If you are planning to live for a period of 9 months, then it should be a total of £6,120.
+The visa application for dependant requires availability of sufficient funds to cover the living cost in the UK.
+The visa validity is up to 9 months.
+Hence, the finances you reflect in your account should be according to the number of months you are planning to stay. £680 are required for each month.
+If you are planning to live for 9 months, the amount may go up to £6,120.

-Here is the list of the top-tier UK universities that offer dependant visas to international students for their spouse:
+Here is the list of the top-tier UK universities offering dependant visas to international students for their spouse: